Click here for winter opening times

 - 30 miles (60 minutes drive) from Jedburgh

-Visitors travelling to or from Kielder Water & Forest Park from the north west should plan their visit carefully taking into acount journey times and fuel as there are no petrol stations in the immediate Kielder area.
+Visitors travelling to or from Kielder Water & Forest Park from the north west should plan their visit carefully taking into account journey times and fuel.

-The Forest Drive (which is very scenic) is a rough surfaced road suitable for 4x4 vehicles and passable by other cars with care.
-Visitors are advised to exercise caution as the surface is loose chip.
+The Forest Drive, which is very scenic, is a rough surfaced road suitable for 4x4 vehicles and passable by other cars with care.
+Visitors are advised to exercise caution as the surface is loose chippings.
 It will close in inclement weather.
 If you are travelling to the Park via the Forest Drive you can join the road from the A68 at Byrness.
+The cost would be £3.00 to enter on the Forest Drive but you are able to purchase a combined ticket which includes parking at the cost of £7.00.

 Coming from Jedburgh/the south east of Scotland take the A68 heading south then the B6320 from Otterburn to Bellingham.
 Follow the brown signs to Kielder Water & Forest Park.